near/NEPs/specs/Standards/NonFungibleToken/Core.md

 //
 // Requirements:
 // * Caller of the method MUST attach a deposit of 1 yoctoⓃ for security
-//   purposes
+//   purposes.
 // * Contract MUST panic if called by someone other than token owner or,
-//   if using Approval Management, one of the approved accounts
+//   if using Approval Management, one of the approved accounts.
 // * The receiving contract must implement `nft_on_transfer` according to the
 //   standard.
 If it does not, this NFT contract's `nft_resolve_transfer` MUST deal
 //   with the resulting failed cross-contract call and roll back the transfer.